srobo/j5/README.md

 ## How do I contribute to j5?

-`j5` is being developed by a group of volunteers at the University of Southampton.
+`j5` is being developed by a group of volunteers primarily based at the University of Southampton.
 We welcome contributions and reside in a channel on the SourceBots Slack.